 Before jumping into the setup and code, let’s step back and look at how to assemble a Crew that helps book flights.

-From a user input like “Sofia to Berlin one-way on 26th May”, our Flight Booking Crew should print the top 5 flights as follows:
+From a user input like “San Francisco to New York one-way on 21st September”, our Flight Booking Crew should print the top 5 flights as follows:

-Here are our top 5 picks from Sofia to Berlin on 2nd July 2024:
+Here are our top 5 picks from San Francisco to New York on 21st September 2024:

 - Departure: 21:35